Former Admissions Committee Member, Hofstra-Northwell School of Medicine

 Must complete a criminal background check and drug screen

-Admissions Statistics: The most recent incoming class at DMU consists of 228 students.
-The average cumulative GPA was 3.45, and the average MCAT score was 495.
+Admissions Statistics: The most recent incoming class at DMU consists of 232 students.
+The median cumulative GPA was 3.66, and the median MCAT score was 507.
+The acceptance rate is 23%.

 Completion of a bachelor’s degree in an accredited college or university